jonleopard/dotfile-starter/README.md

 ### Practice

 Now that all that is installed, we can start symlinking some dotfiles.
 To demonstrate this example, load up a finder and navigiate to your home directory.
-Make sure invisable files are displaying with either ` CMD + SHIFT + .` or run this `defaults write com.apple.finder AppleShowAllFiles YES`.
+Make sure invisable files are displaying with either ` CMD + SHIFT + .` or run this `defaults write com.apple.finder AppleShowAllFiles YES` in your shell.

 There is just one directory in this repo `zsh`.
 We will add more later. `zsh` contains a zsh dotfile named `.zshrc_test`.
 Once you run stow on the zsh directory, you should see that dotfile show up in your home directory.
 Try it out: